2023 Most Popular Religious Studies Bachelor's Degree Schools in South Carolina

 Religion majors at SWU take out an average of $27,748 in student loans while working on their Bachelor's Degree.

 The in-demand bachelor’s degree programs at College of Charleston helped the school earn the #4 place on this year’s ranking of the most popular religious studies schools in South Carolina.
-Located in the medium-sized city of Charleston, C of C is a public school with a fairly large student population.
+Located in the city of Charleston, C of C is a public college with a large student population.

 Of the 9 students majoring in religion at CSU, 89% are male and 11% are female.